montoyamoraga/intro-to-computer-networks-for-artists/README.md

 ## Constraints

-* This is a tutorial
+* All the software we are using are free and open source
-* Open source
+* All the code is free and open source
+* Runs on desktop computers with Linux /  Mac / Windows operating systems

+## Assumptions

+* You have a computer
+* You have an internet connection

 * Home use
 * Anyone can contribute more examples
-* All examples are hackable and encourage experimentation
 * As cheap as possible
 * As easy as possible
-* All desktop operating system
 * Unidirectional communication, like postcards :)
 * Not permanent